PrachiShandilya/fnp-sales-analysis/README.md

 ## How to Use

 1. Download or clone this repository.
-2. Open the Excel file: `[fnp_sales.xlsx](https://github.com/PrachiShandilya/fnp-sales-analysis/blob/main/fnp_sales.xlsx)`.
+2. Open the Excel file: [`fnp_sales.xlsx`](https://github.com/PrachiShandilya/fnp-sales-analysis/blob/main/fnp_sales.xlsx).
 3. Use the filters (slicers) on the right-hand side to explore data by:
-   - Date Range
+   - Order Date
-   - Delivery Year
+   - Delivery Date
    - Occasion